gilesp/taskhelper/README.md

 Development was done using Eclipse, and guidelines found here: http://www.workreloaded.com/2011/09/android-build-automation/ were followed to get Eclipse, ADT and maven playing nicely together.

+An unsigned version of the apk will be built and packaged in the server war file automatically.

 Releasing
 =========
 In order to package the apk for release, you need to configure a few things